 - Your injuries resulted in permanent damage, but you can still work (at least some)

 - Your injuries resulted in permanent damage, and you cannot work at all

-In general, wage replacement benefits cover two-thirds of an employee’s average weekly wage and are distributed in the form of weekly checks during the claim and sometimes as a lump sum settlement at the end of the claim.
+In general, wage replacement benefits cover two-thirds of an employee’s average weekly wage and are distributed in the form of weekly checks during the workers’ compensation claim and sometimes as a lump sum settlement at the end of the claim.

 For example, let’s say you work in construction and make $600 per week on average.
 But one day, you fall off a ladder, break your leg, and have to stay out of work for a while.
 Ouch!
 If your workers’ compensation claim is approved, you may receive $400 per week (which is two-thirds of $600) for the time you’re out of work.

-Wage replacement benefits can be divided into two ways – benefits for the time you had to take off of work and benefits to make up for wages you might lose in the future.
+Wage replacement benefits can be divided in two ways – benefits for the time you had to take off of work and benefits to make up for wages you might lose in the future.

 Benefits for Time You Had to Take Off of Work

 This category is fairly straightforward.
 Continuing with the example above of you breaking your leg at work: If you then had to stay at home and rest for six weeks per the doctor’s orders, you would likely receive benefits for the six weeks you were unable to work.

 Benefits for time off of work might also include trips to the doctor, time out for physical therapy, working fewer hours or less strenuous jobs that pay less, etc. The workers’ compensation benefits in this category are Temporary Total Disability (TTD) and Temporary Partial Disability (TPD).